paulgriffiths/automata/nfa/README.md

 This package simulates a nondeterministic finite automaton (NFA).

-Formally, a NFA is a 5-tuple (𝑄, 𝛴, 𝛿, 𝑞𝟢, 𝐹) where:
+Formally, an NFA is a 5-tuple (𝑄, 𝛴, 𝛿, 𝑞𝟢, 𝐹) where:

 * 𝑄 is a finite set called the states;
 * 𝛴 is a finite set called the alphabet;